 Your doctor will need to check your progress on a regular basis.
-Do not miss any scheduled appointments.

-Store Invega at room temperature away from moisture, heat, and light.
+Store at room temperature away from moisture, heat, and light.

 What happens if I miss a dose?

-Take the missed dose as soon as you remember.
-Skip the missed dose if it is almost time for your next scheduled dose.
-Do not take extra medicine to make up the missed dose.
+Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
+Do not take two doses at one time.